Hedge-hdge-fund/docs/README.md

 Welcome to the "Docs" repository for Hedge.
 This repository serves as a central location for all documents pertaining to the organization.

+To see Hedge in action, check out [our website.](https://hdge.fund/)

 ## Purpose

 The purpose of this repository is to maintain transparency and provide easy access to important documents related to Hedge.
 This includes but is not limited to: